Signs Your Lung Cancer Has Advanced

 Fatigue is sign lung cancer has advanced

-Most people with advanced cancer feel extremely tired – physically, mentally, and emotionally, according to the American Cancer Society.
+Most people with advanced lung cancer feel extremely tired – physically, mentally, and emotionally, according to the American Cancer Society.
 Fighting cancer is hard work, and it is draining.
 Although you often rest, you find it doesn’t help your fatigue.
 Make sure you are getting enough rest, being active when possible, and managing symptoms that may be contributing to your fatigue, such as pain, nausea, or constipation.

 Cough that won’t go away could be an issue